isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 **Accreditation Scheme for Product Certification:**  This scheme evaluates the technical competence, integrity and independence of product certification bodies, based on the general requirements of ISO/IEC 17065 and IAF Guidance.

+More information for each accreditation scheme, can be obtained at \[Accreditation Schemes section\](/services/accreditation-services)

 More information for each accreditation scheme, can be obtained at [Accreditation Schemes section](/services/accreditation-services){:target="\_blank"}